medialab/casanova/README.md

 with open('./people.csv') as f, \
      open('./enriched-people.csv', 'w') as of:

-  # This will automatically start where it stopped last time
   enricher = casanova.threadsafe_enricher(f, of, add=['age', 'hair'])

   for index, row in enricher: